NathanZorndorf/Yelp-Challenge-Dataset/README.md

 **Conclusion**
 The largest factor to a business' location being classified as Las Vegas is 'mMoking' == yes, which in a way makes sense.
 Outdoor seating, outdoor smoking, and having a parking garage were also big factors for las vegas, which also makes sense - a lot of people expect to be able to smoke wherever in vegas, and the high density of shops/casinos/businesses on the strip means you need a lot of parking garages.

 We decided to move on from this question after putting in around 6 hours, but if I were to move forward I would do some more feature engineering.
-In particular I would see which businesses are open late during weekdays, because I think vegas businesses would be more likely to be open all hours.
+In particular I would see which businesses are open late during weekdays, because I think vegas businesses would be more likely to be open all hours, and I would create a feature for 24_hour_business, or late_night_business.

 ## Question 2
 ---
 **Question**
-Do some users tend to talk about service more than others in reviews/tips?
-Predict whether a user is a service oriented reviewer, or not, and explore which predictors are most significant to classifying a user as service oriented.
+I wanted to use Yelp data to investigate if there were two groups of users: users who rated a restaurant based on the service they received, and users who did not base their ratings on service.
+If it turned out that service significantly affected the reviews of a particular group of users, then advertising could be more specifically personalized to them.

+To test this, I first identified users who mentioned service in their reviews, and those who did not, and split them up into two groups: a "service oriented" user group, and a non-service oriented user group.
+I then created a multi-class logistic regression model to predict the number of stars each group would give for a certain restaurant.
+If there was a difference between the two groups, I would be able to see that in the feature weights; service oriented features should have significantly higher weights for the service-oriented user group.
+And the most important features for non-service oriented users should not be service related features.

 **Results**
 I first used linear regression to create a model to predict if a user was a 'service-oriented' user.